What is a retrospective?

 Spot potential threats that might be waiting for you by analyzing the last Sprint.
 Help your team always go in the improvement direction and identify what hurts and what helps your projects.

-So that’s all we wanted to convey in this article.
+So that’s all we wanted to convey about retrospective formats in this article.

 We hope you found out what precisely a retrospective session is and how you can conduct one in five easy steps.
 We’ve also outlined the most common challenges that remote teams face when trying to reflect on their Sprints, projects, or milestones.
 Don’t worry, though; we’ve provided solutions to help you overcome some common issues.